- Follow In the Garden with Maria on WordPress.com

 If you have recently relocated here, or to anywhere in the Deep South, please be aware: This is a scam.
 Some of the rocks are pretty, especially the smooth river rocks.
 Others, not so much.
 I’m sure you have heard the old expression, “It’s hot enough to fry an egg on the sidewalk today!”
 Well, that is how hot those rocks get; and here’s proof:

 The photo above shows three small dead azaleas in a nearby neighborhood, and a crepe myrtle that needs to have it’s sucker growth removed at ground level — but that’s another topic for another blog post.
 The first azaleas installed there died during their first summer.
 They were replaced with more azaleas, which also died.
 They were replaced again with another plant that seems not to be suffering as much as those azaleas.
-That’s six dead azaleas, plus landscaper charges for removal and installation three times: a lot of money and beauty wasted due to the heat coming off those rocks.
+All were the Encore brand of azaleas that can take more sun, but that’s six dead azaleas, plus landscaper charges for removal and installation three times: a lot of money and beauty wasted due to the intense heat coming off those rocks.

 Shallow Roots vs. Rocks